Britain's Best Home Cook contestants: Meet the cooks in series 2

 Those who haven’t impressed enough at this point will find themselves taking part in Angela’s dreaded Eliminator challenge where one cook will be sent home.

-Britain's Best Home Cook airs from 8PM on Thursday on BBC One.
+Britain's Best Home Cook airs at 8PM on Thursday nights on BBC One.

 Episodes will be available to watch online via the BBC iPlayer here.